omnetpp/omnetpp.org/_posts/blog/2020-06-24-omnetpp-debugging-tips.md

 - nemiver

   This is a GTK-based front-end for `gdb`.
 It provides a reasonably complete and comfortable debugging experience on Linux systems, albeit the user interface has some annoying quirks.
 As the project has not received much attention from its developers for years, it is unclear when/whether those issues are going to be resolved.

+- KDbg

+  KDbg is roughly the KDE equivalent of Nemiver: a Qt-based frontend to `gdb`.

 ## Configuring OMNeT++ for Optimal Debugging Experience